 Cron Jobs

 You can create cron jobs on Render that run periodically on a schedule you define.
-You create cron jobs from the Render Dashboard, just like you create any other type of service:
+You create cron jobs in the Render Dashboard, just like you create any other service type:

 Creating a cron job in the Render Dashboard

-Your cron job can use any of your GitHub/GitLab repos, or it can pull a prebuilt Docker image from an external registry.
+Your cron job can use any of your GitHub/GitLab/Bitbucket repos, or it can pull a prebuilt Docker image from an external registry.

 • If you connect a Git repo, Render builds a new version of your code whenever you push changes to your connected branch.
 That built version is used for all later runs, until you push additional changes.